Generalized weights: an anticode approach: An algebraic invariant for Delsarte codes

 \begin{proof} If $R=0$ or $R=k$ then the result is trivial.
 Assume $1 \le R \le k-1$.
-If $k<m$ then the thesis follows (up to a transposition) from \cite{pazzis}, Theorem 6(a).
-If $k=m$ and $R>1$ then we may apply \cite{pazzis}, Theorem 4(a).
-Finally, if $k=m$ and $R=1$ then the thesis follows from \cite{pazzis}, Theorem 4(b). \end{proof}
+If $k<m$ the result follows (up to a transposition) from \cite{pazzis}, Theorem 6(a).
+If $k=m$ and $R>1$ then apply \cite{pazzis}, Theorem 4(a).
+Finally, if $k=m$ and $R=1$ the result follows from \cite{pazzis}, Theorem 4(b). \end{proof}

-We will also need the following preliminary results.
+We will also need the following linear algebra result, whose proof is left to the reader.